alaffin12/stackedit/Bastion.md

 #### Basic Facilities (500 gp/3 wks to construct)
 **Arcane Study**
 Upkeep: 20 gp/wk
-*Empower Arcane Focus (-10 gp).* An arcane spell-caster receives a +1 bonus to spell save DCs and attack rolls for the next week.
+*Empower Arcane Focus.* An arcane spell-caster receives a +1 bonus to spell save DCs and attack rolls for the next week.
+Costs 10 gp a week
-*Spell Research (-10 gp).* Creates a random scroll, which will be waiting at the bastion to be picked up when the party next returns.
+*Spell Research.* Creates a random scroll, which will be waiting at the bastion to be picked up when the party next returns.
+Costs 10 per Spell Level of scroll created.
-*Magical Services.* Sell magical services to the community.
-Offsets the cost of upkeep (earn 20 gp).
+*Magical Services (+20 gp).* Sell magical services to the community.
+Offsets the cost of upkeep.

 **Clinic**
 Upkeep: 20 gp/wk